 We regularly work on big, high-profile projects here and there's often a lot of money on the line, so there are times when some stress is involved in the process, especially when we have tight deadlines.
 But it always feels like we're all in it together and working for one goal as a team.

 You have to be ambitious, hardworking and like challenges – it takes a lot of time and commitment just to start on this career path, and a lot will be expected of you at a City law firm.

 On a more practical level, you have to be very organised and dedicated to completing things you take on.
 Being able to pay close attention to detail is also key.

 You have to be quite assertive and prepared to take the initiative.
 If you're doing a piece of work and you realise that what you're working on is part of a bigger issue or that more steps need to be taken, it's important to be aware of the implications.
 Clients will expect you to point out things they should consider or take extra steps, if appropriate.

-I'd add that everyone's very normal here - there's no big egos, and everybody's up for having fun as well as working hard - for example, last year a group of us from the firm took part in a charity bike ride to Amsterdam.
+I'd add that everyone's very normal here – there are no big egos, and everybody's up for having fun as well as working hard.
+For example, last year a group of us from the firm took part in a charity bike ride to Amsterdam.

 I also enjoy the client contact and the responsibility you get as a lawyer.
 It's great to speak to a client, talk them through something, and know they appreciate and trust your advice.